studyathome-internationally/hub/docs/courses/digitial-image-processing/README.md

 # Digital Image Processing

 ::: slot description
-The course contains basiscs of digital image processing.
+The course will consist of theoretical material introducing the mathematics of images and imaging, as well as homeworks designed to introduce methods of real-world data manipulation.
+Within the homework the students will learn how to implement methods for contrast enhancement, color correction, edge detection, visual features extraction, panorama stitching, image matching and similarity, key-point detection and matching, image classification.
 :::

 ## Overview

 ### Contents

-- The basics of digital image processing
-- Representation and digitalization of images
-- Tools and programs for digital image processing
-- Digital images and pixels
-- Color components
-- Application domains
-- 2-D sampling and reconstruction
-- Quantization
-- Digitalization
+The course will consist of theoretical material introducing the mathematics of images and imaging, as well as homeworks designed to introduce methods of real-world data manipulation.
+Within the homework the students will learn how to implement methods for contrast enhancement, color correction, edge detection, visual features extraction, panorama stitching, image matching and similarity, key-point detection and matching, image classification.

-- Introduction to OpenCV and Python
+* Introduction to Python and OpenCV
-- Basic operations with images
-- Pointbased operations
+* Introduction to digital image processing
+* Basic operations on images: representation and digitization of images, viewing digital images, pixels, matrix transformations, scaling, translation and rotations
-- Image histograms
+* Image histograms and point-based operations
-- Contrast and gamma
-- Histogram equalization
-- Adaptive histogram equalization
-- Color space
+* Color representation
-- Theory of colour, Colour correction and special effects
-- Linear filters and convolution
+* Linear filters and convolution
-- Blurring and Sharpening Images
-- Edge detection
+* Edge detection
-- Image segmentation
+* Image segmentation
-- Morphological operations:
+* Morphological operations
-  - dilatation / erosion
-  - opening / closing
-- Contour extraction
+* Contour extraction
-- Region filling
-- Skeletonization
-- Transformations
-  - effects, filters and deformation
-- Visual descriptors
+* Frequency domain, power spectral density and FFT
-- Key-point extraction
+* Key-point extraction and local visual features
-- Panoramastitching
+* Content-based image retrieval
+* Image classification
+* Convolutional neural networks

 ### Outcomes